Books and magazines

-Backstairs With Upstairs, Downstairs by Patty Lou Floyd (1988) – A slightly disappointing 'making of' book from 1988 with an episode guide plus lots of details of unused plots.
+Backstairs With Upstairs, Downstairs by Patty Lou Floyd (1988) – A slightly disappointing "making of" book with an episode guide plus lots of details of unused plots.

 The World Of Upstairs, Downstairs by Mollie Hardwick (1976) – An interesting semi-educational book which relates real history to the TV show and its characters.

-of A Perfect Stranger.
-See my Odds and Ends
+"The House That Jean Built" covers the making of A Perfect Stranger.
+See my Odds and ends page.

-Both Ends Of The Candle by Alfred Shaughnessy (1978) – The Upstairs, Downstairs script-editor's autobiography with strangely limited Upstairs, Downstairs content (just one chapter).
+Both Ends Of The Candle by Alfred Shaughnessy (1978) – The Upstairs, Downstairs script editor's autobiography with strangely limited UD content (just one chapter).

 Masterpieces: A Decade Of Masterpiece Theatre by Alastair Cooke (1981) – An American book with one chapter on Upstairs, Downstairs and a photo section (some in colour).